Body composition: Validity

-The methods above are each valid and notable in providing a reasonably accurate range of the "true body composition" of the tested individual.
-However, each method does possess its own individual limitations, indeed precluding to the existence of so many variable methods available for an individual to use.
-Therefore, the actual method of testing body composition is not as important as the consistency of measurement in between each test.
-(See internal consistency for merits on testing in this manner.)
-If an individual is to be tested from one period to the next, all factors should ideally remain as similar as possible to reflect the best indicator of true change in composition.
+The methods above are each valid and notable in providing a measurement that can be used to determine the "true body composition" of the tested individual.
+However, each method does possess its own individual limitations, such as accuracy, precision, or expense, and the combination of methods also has limitations.
+Often, the relative change from one period to the next is most important; if an individual can maintain all factors as similar as possible, even a simple method such as weighing may give enough information to determine the true change in composition.